Abdelhadi13121/Convex-symmetric-and-transitory-growing-season-climate-variability-and-food-prices-in-153-countries/replication/README.md

 * Seeds are fixed in `config.py` (`SEED = 7`), so the DML and randomisation results are bit-reproducible on a given scikit-learn version.
 Cross-fitting folds are clustered by country via `GroupKFold`, which is deterministic.

-## 8. Additional files

-* `TITLE_AND_ABSTRACT.md` — title, abstract, keywords, JEL codes.
-* `NOTES_FOR_MANUSCRIPT.md` — a draft subsection on the attenuation result (Table 10) and a draft appendix documenting the six hypotheses that were tested and discarded, with the numbers that killed each one.
-* `exploratory/` — the 47 scratch scripts from the search phase, archived for audit. **Not** part of the replication package; no reported table depends on them.
-Delete the folder freely.